Bayer-Group/BIC-subscreen/README.md

 The central result of a subgroup screening is a diagram, in which each dot stands for a subgroup.
 The diagram can show thousands of them.
 The position of the dot in the diagram is determined by the sample size of the subgroup and the statistical measure of the treatment effect in the respective subgroup.
 The sample size is shown on the horizontal axis while the treatment effect is displayed on the vertical axis.
 Furthermore, the diagram shows the line of the overall study results.
 For small subgroups, which are found on the left side of the plot, larger random deviations from the mean study effect are expected, while the deviation from the study mean for larger subgroups tends to be smaller.
 Therefore, the dots in the figure are expected to form a funnel for studies with no conspicuous subgroup effects.
 Any deviations from this funnel shape may hint towards conspicuous subgroups.

 <div id='chap2'>

 ## 2. Package Functions

-The subscreen package consists of three major functions: `subscreencalc`, `subscreenvi` and `subscreenshow`.
+The subscreen package consists of four major functions: [`subscreencalc`](#chap21), [`subscreenvi`](#chap23), [`subscreenfunnel`](#chap24) and [`subscreenshow`](#chap25).
 The first function generates an object of class `SubScreenResult`, which is required for the shiny application.
 The second function performs a variable importance calculation via random forests.
 This calculation is optional and will unlock the *Variable importance*-tab in the Subgroup Explorer.
+The third function creates a reference funnel based on non-parametric confidence intervals.
-The third function starts the shiny application Subgroup Explorer.
-In the recent version of the app, subscreenshow can be accessed without data.
+The fourth function starts the shiny application Subgroup Explorer.
+In the current version of the app, subscreenshow can be accessed without data.
 In this case, demo data can be selected in the ‘upload data’-tab.
 To upload own data, either the SubScreenResult object is called in subscreenshow or in the Upload Page the SubScreenResult object is uploaded.
 In the next sections, all three functions are explained in more detail.

 <div id='chap21'>